-Space Layout Randomization (ASLR) unpredictable locations.
+Address Space Layout Randomization (ASLR) An anti-exploitation feature which loads memory mappings into unpredictable locations.
 ASLR makes it more difficult for an attacker to redirect control to code that they have introduced into the address space of an application process.
 Application (app) Software that runs on a platform and performs tasks on behalf of the user or owner of the platform, as well as its supporting documentation.
 The terms TOE and application are interchangeable in this document.
 Application Programming Interface (API) A specification of routines, data structures, object classes, and variables that allows an application to make use of services provided by another software component, such as a library.
 APIs are often provided for a set of libraries included with the platform.
 Credential Data that establishes the identity of a user, e.g. a cryptographic key or password.

 Data Execution Prevention (DEP) An anti-exploitation feature of modern operating systems executing on modern computer hardware, which enforces a non-execute permission on pages of memory.
 DEP prevents pages of memory from containing both data and instructions, which makes it more difficult for an attacker to introduce and execute code.
 Developer An entity that writes application software.
 For the purposes of this document, vendors and developers are the same.
 Mobile Code Software transmitted from a remote system for execution within a limited execution environment on the local system.
 Typically, there is no persistent installation and execution begins without the user's consent or even notification.
 Examples of mobile code technologies include JavaScript, Java applets, Adobe Flash, and Microsoft Silverlight.
 Operating System (OS) Software that manages hardware resources and provides services for applications.
 Personally Identifiable Information (PII) Any information about an individual maintained by an agency, including, but not limited to, education, financial transactions, medical history, and criminal or employment history and information which can be used to distinguish or trace an individual's identity, such as their name, social security number, date and place of birth, mother's maiden name, biometric records, etc., including any other personal information which is linked or linkable to an individual.
 [OMB] Platform The environment in which application software runs.
-The platform can be an operating system, an execution environment which runs atop an operating system, or some combination of these.
+The platform can be an operating system, hardware environment, a software based execution environment, or some combination of these.
+These types platforms may also run atop other platforms.
 Sensitive Data Sensitive data may include all user or enterprise data or may be specific application data such as emails, messaging, documents, calendar items, and contacts.
 Sensitive data must minimally include PII, credentials, and keys.
 Sensitive data shall be identified in the application's TSS by the ST author.
 Stack Cookie An anti-exploitation feature that places a value on the stack at the start of a function call, and checks that the value is the same at the end of the function call.
 This is also referred to as Stack Guard, or Stack Canaries.
 Vendor An entity that sells application software.
 For purposes of this document, vendors and developers are the same.
 Vendors are responsible for maintaining and updating application software.